 Social Media Monitoring

 Social media offers a treasure trove of information about the right influencers for your brand.
-Look for social media mentions and blog posts related to your brand.
+Look for mentions and blog posts related to your brand.

 It is likely that such mentions and tags are coming from influencers who are already talking about your brand.
 This makes influencer targeting easier by bringing you closer to your brand advocates.